User Manual

 Maximum Sample Rate

-If you are using an optical DAC connected to a USB to optical converter, the converter may support a higher sample rate than the DAC itself.
-The optical converter will report to BitPerfect the sample rates it supports rather than those supported by the connected DAC.
-If this is case in your system, be sure to set this option to the maximum sample rate supported by your DAC.
+If you are using an optical DAC connected via Toslink to your Mac's optical output, your Audio Output Device should be set to Built-In Output.
+It is important to note that the Built-In Output may support higher samples rate than the DAC itself.
+However, the Built-In Output will only report to BitPerfect the sample rates it supports, rather than those supported by the connected DAC.
+If this is case in your system, be sure to set this option to the maximum sample rate supported by your DAC, rather than the maximum supported by the Built-In Output itself.

-Troubleshooting: N/A unless you are using an optical converter.
+Troubleshooting: N/A unless you are using an optical connection.

 Maximum Bit Depth

-If you are using an optical DAC connected to a USB to optical converter, the converter may support a higher bit depth than the DAC itself.
-The optical converter will report to BitPerfect the bit depths it supports rather than those supported by the connected DAC.
-If this is case in your system, set this option to the maximum bit depth supported by your DAC.
+If you are using an optical DAC connected via Toslink to your Mac's optical output, your Audio Output Device should be set to Built-In Output.
+It is important to note that the Built-In Output may support different bit depths than the DAC itself.
+However, the Built-In Output will only report to BitPerfect the bit depths it supports, rather than those supported by the connected DAC.
+If this is case in your system, be sure to set this option to the maximum bit depth supported by your DAC, rather than the maximum supported by the Built-In Output itself.

-Troubleshooting: N/A unless you are using an optical converter.
+Troubleshooting: N/A unless you are using an optical connection.

 Use Maximum Device Buffer Size